 Located in the Via Lido neighborhood, the design of the space takes subtle cues from its waterfront surroundings, bringing the outdoors in with natural elements, raw-refined materiality, and Bauhaus inspired touches that complement the building’s historic Mid-Century-Modern roots.

 We invite you to come and see for yourself.
-We will introduce the new HanaHaus and ICN concept at a UCI Cove event in August, and the actual location in Newport Beach will open its doors in late 2018.
+We will introduce the new HanaHaus and ICN concept at a UCI Cove event in August, and the actual location in Newport Beach will open its doors in early 2019.
 Sign up for our first event here.

 We’re excited to build the future of Southern California with you!